Encrusting PolypsErythropodium caribaeorumPhoto Wiki Commons, courtesy Line1.

 |Quick Reference Chart|

-Compatibility and Social Behaviors The Encrusting Gorgonian is very aggressive in that it will grow over any surface it touches, although not usually sand.
+The Encrusting Gorgonian is very aggressive in that it will grow over any surface it touches, although not usually sand.
 This hardy gorgonian will attack any encroaching coral, even if it is a new separate colony from itself.
-It will also extend sweeper tentacles.
-Make sure you isolate your Erythropodium coral in the sand where it cannot touch the rock work or any other corals.
-You may want to put at least 4-6" of sand between it and your rock work or any other coral.
+It can extend sweeper tentacles with a very potent sting, that can often kill another coral on contact.
+Make sure you isolate your Erythropodium coral on a "rock island" in the sand where it cannot touch the other rock work or any other corals.
+You may want to put at least 4-6” of sand between it and your rock work or any other coral.

 - Animal-World References: Marine and Reef